microsoft/Accera/README.md

 Accera is a compiler that enables you to experiment with loop optimizations without hand-writing Assembly code.
 With Accera, these problems and impediments can be addressed in an optimized way.
 It is available as a Python library and supports cross-compiling to a wide range of [processor targets](https://github.com/microsoft/Accera/blob/main/accera/python/accera/Targets.py).

-Accera has FOUR primary goals:
+Accera has THREE primary goals:

 * Performance: To guarantee the fastest implementation for any compute-intensive algorithm.
 * Readability: To ensure effective implementation of algorithms without sacrificing the readability of code.
-* Writability: To provide a user-friendly programming model, designed for agility.
+* Writability: To provide a user-friendly programming model, designed for agility and maintainability.
-* Usability and Maintainability: To offer implementing compute-intensive algorithms that are highly usable and easy to maintain.

 ## Install